ESMValGroup/ESMValTool_Tutorial/_episodes/02-runarecipe.md

 > script.
 When you use this the output *will* be printed to the command line.
 {: .callout}

 ## Modifying the example recipe

 Let's make a small modification to the example recipe.
-Notice that now that you have copied and edited the recipe, you can use in your working directory.
+Notice that now that you have copied and edited the recipe, you can use in your working directory:

 ```
 esmvaltool-workflow run recipe_python.yml